A man putting some tooth paste on a tooth brush

 Food and drink

-• Don't eat anything hard, sticky or chewy for several days after the procedure.
-Avoid straws, eating on the side of the extraction, and sugary, caffeinated, alcoholic beverages.
-Soft foods and a lot of water are your friends.
+Don't eat anything hard, sticky or chewy for several days after the procedure.
+Avoid straws, eating on the side of the extraction and sugary, caffeinated and alcoholic beverages.
+Stick to soft foods and lots of water.

 Tobacco use

-• This one is pretty self-explanatory.
-Don't use tobacco.
-Smoking will expose bacteria to the site, and chewing tobacco will hurt the clot.
-And both slow the healing.
+Don't use tobacco products.
+Smoking will expose bacteria to the site, and chewing tobacco can dislodge the clot.
+Both of these things will slow the healing.

 Hygiene

-• Take a day off before tending to the extraction site.
+Don’t brush the extraction site for 24 hours after your procedure.
 You can still carefully brush your other teeth and tongue.
-After 24 hours, you can rinse with an antibacterial mouthwash to clean up the extraction site.
+After 24 hours, you can also rinse with an antibacterial mouthwash or salt water to clean the extraction site.

 Rest

-• Allow yourself some time to heal and relax.
-Stay away from anything or any activities that are too physical or could affect your mouth in any way.
-A few days of "you" time in bed streaming your favourite show never hurt the healing process.
+Allow yourself some time to heal and relax.
+Stay away from any activities that are too physical or could affect your mouth in any way.
+Sleeping with your head elevated on a few pillows can improve blood flow and reduce the risk of the clot dislodging.

-If you do have to endure a dry socket, see your dentist right away.
+If you’re experiencing any dry socket symptoms, make an appointment to see your dentist right away.
 They can tend to the site and help lessen the pain.
 Your dentist will treat the dry socket with:

 Paste

 Don't worry about the tooth extraction.
 That's out of your hands.
-Just focus on what you do after.
-Be sure to follow your dentist's advice, be smart, and gently and adequately care for your tooth extraction site.
-If you do all that, you'll definitely be dodging that dry socket.
+Just focus on your tooth extraction aftercare routine.
+Be sure to follow your dentist's advice, be smart, and gently and adequately care for the extraction site.
+If you do that, you'll be less at risk of developing any problems and should heal nicely.

 Want more tips and offers sent directly to your inbox?